By Diane Denton | On | Comments (2)

-Christina Georgina Rossetti (December 5, 1830 – December 29, 1894), one of the most enduring of Victorian poets, was born in London, the youngest of four artistic and literary siblings.
+Christina Georgina Rossetti (December 5, 1830 – December 29, 1894) is one of the most enduring and beloved of Victorian poets.
+Born in London, she was the youngest of four artistic and literary siblings.

 Best known for her long poem Goblin Market, her love poem Remember, and the lyrics to the popular Christmas carol In the Bleak Midwinter, Algernon Charles Swinburne and Lord Tennyson praised her work and she was hailed as the natural successor to Elizabeth Barrett Browning.
 Christina’s poetry and prose reflected her pensive, passionate, devotional, and, at times, playful personality.